Your generosity of spirit and kindness has been heart-warming and has extended far beyond what 2020 has thrown at our community.

 Play Therapy Program

 Kalten suffers from a rare metabolic disease.
 Ever since he was four years old, he has needed treatment at Canberra Hospital, every single week, no matter what.
 Each time, he has to lie in bed for 5 hours without a break.

 "Providing a distraction and entertainment helps Kalten cope with the long hours spent in a hospital bed.
-We are very grateful to the Foundation for funding thingslike the play therapy program provided by play therapist Larah Nicholls at Canberra Hospital.
-Kalten wishes he could play more with Larah when he’s in hospital.”
+We are very grateful to the Foundation for funding things like the play therapy program provided by play therapist Larah at Canberra Hospital.
+Kalten wishes he could play more with Larah when he’s in hospital."
+Tracey, Kalten’s mum

-Feedback from patients and staff at the Canberra Region Cancer Centre (CRCC) about the new patient transport program for cancer patients, thanks to a donation made by Lennock VW.
+Patient Transport Program for Canberra Region Cancer Centre (CRCC), thanks to a donation made by Lennock VW.

 Many patients have cried they are so grateful.
-CRCC staff are so very grateful that this program supports their patients and helps to remove a lot of their stress and anxiety.
+We loved receiving feedback from CRCC staff, who are so very grateful for this new program which supports their patients and helps to remove a lot of their stress and anxiety.
 It can be very difficult for some patients who do not qualify for Community Transport, and who have the added stress of trying to get to their appointments and treatment, as well as the financial impact if they have to use taxis: